 Compared to the zCapital Swiss Small & Mid Cap Fund or the zCapital Swiss Dividend Fund, the zCapital Swiss ESG Fund has a stronger focus on ESG issues in its portfolio construction.

 Exclusions mean that companies with certain activities or behaviours are excluded from the investment universe.
 The aim of this approach is to reflect fundamental values regarding sustainability in the investment products.

 Controversial weapons: zCapital uses the exclusion list of the Swiss Association for Responsible Investment (SVVK), which mainly excludes manufacturers of controversial weapons.

 Coal:To curb global warming and achieve the Paris climate targets, a structural change away from coal-fired electricity must take place in the energy sector. zCapital wants to support this change.
 Therefore, companies which generate more than 10% (5% in the zCapital Swiss ESG Fund) of their turnover from coal mining or the generation of electricity from coal are excluded.

 The zCapital Swiss ESG Fund makes more comprehensive exclusions than the other zCapital Funds.

 In terms of engagement, zCapital aims to engage with companies and raise shareholder concerns.
 Through concrete recommendations and exertion of influence, corporate strategy is to be scrutinised, relevant ESG aspects addressed and companies motivated to act sustainably.

-zCapital maintains a constructive dialogue with companies in the Swiss equities investment universe, usually with management.
-If necessary, members of the board of directors are contacted, written enquiries are made, the opportunity to speak at the general meeting is used or requests for items to be included on the annual general meeting agenda are submitted.
+zCapital maintains a constructive dialogue with the companies in the investment universe.
+The contact person is usually at the top management level.
+If necessary, members of the board of directors are also contacted, written enquiries are made, the opportunity to speak at the general meeting is used or requests for items to be included on the agenda are submitted.